mani-coder/wealthica-pnl-widget/README.md

 ## Migration

-If you have been using this widget as a developer widget and are looking to migrate to the new widget URL, simply change the URL to https://mani-coder.dev/mani-coder/wealthica-portfolio-addon/widgets/pnl/?developer in the configure settings.
+You can migrate to the new widget URL by simply changing the URL to https://mani-coder.dev/mani-coder/wealthica-portfolio-addon/widgets/pnl/?developer in the configure panel as shown below.

 ![Configure](https://ik.imagekit.io/manicoder/wealthica-portfolio-addon/Widget_Configure_KQ3Hqz1cW.png)